JGCRI/gcam-doc/gcam-build.md

 make gcam -j 8
 ```

-Note the `-j 8` is simply to compile multiple sources files at a time and is only necessary to speed up the processes.
+Note the `-j 8` is simply to compile multiple sources files at a time (set as appropriate for your system configuration) and is only necessary to speed up the processes.
 Once complete an executable will be copied to `<GCAM Workspace>/exe` and can be run from that directory with `gcam.exe -Ccofig_file.xml`.

 ### 4.2 Building with Xcode
 Mac users who would like to use the Xcode integrated development environment must have it installed (available from the Apple App Store), any version 3.2+ will work.
 Users can find the project file under `<GCAM Workspace>/cvs/objects/build/xcode3/objects.xcodeproj`.
 Once open you should change the `Scheme` to build the `Release` target.
 You can find the scheme settings here: